 If you have any questions, we recommend checking in with your doctor or dermatologist before proceeding.
 If you've had fillers or other procedures to your face, we strongly urge you to check in with your dermatologist before proceeding.

 Gua sha is a low-cost way to practice self care and can help your face look brighter and healthier.
+It's a practice that is meditative with benefits inside the body and out.
 How often do you gua sha?